98% of Film and Television students agree that this course is well organised and runs smoothly, according to the national Student Survey 2016.

 Public Service Broadcasting

-Students study the concept, history and possible future of Public Service Broadcasting in the UK.
+Students are given the opportunity to study the concept, history and possible future of Public Service Broadcasting in the UK.
 The implications of broadcasting policy and reports from government committees on broadcasting will be considered in relation to the formation of the concept of Public Service Broadcasting.

 Realism in Narrative Fiction (Option)

-This module develops an understanding of the complex problem of realism in film and media studies as it relates to fictional narrative forms.
-Students engage with academic debates around realist texts and examine these in relation to historical, contemporary and potential examples.
+This module aims to develop an understanding of the complex problem of realism in film and media studies as it relates to fictional narrative forms.
+Students will have the opportunity to engage with academic debates around realist texts and examine these in relation to historical, contemporary and potential examples.

 Representing Difference (Option)